 |Publication||Physical or digital publication with peer-review||Physical or digital publication without peer-review process|

 |Education||Master or higher (PhD)||undefined|

-Remarks: Affiliation means that the academic or patrimonial employ the researcher.
-Students (bachelor, master, PhD) cannot be considered as affiliated, unless they are employed (might be the case for some PhD student with an academic position).
+Remarks: Affiliation means that the academic or patrimonial institution employ the researcher.
+Students (bachelor, master, PhD) cannot be considered as affiliated, unless they are employed (as might be the case for some PhD student with an academic position).

-Only publication with peer-review process count as publication for the status of published researcher.
+Only publication with peer-review counts as publication for the status of published researcher.
 Peer-review means an evaluation process of the publication by the publishing house or the journal itself (no internal or self-organised review by peers).

 Why SHEMAS?
-Why not using already existing organisations or entities aiming at promoting research?
+Why not use already existing organisations or entities aiming at promoting research?

-We think that only an independent well-governed organisation with institutional support might be able to foster the field of research within academic and patrimonial institution.
-One of the main reason is actually money.
+We think that only an independent, well-governed organisation with institutional support might be able to adequately support the field of research as it exists within academic and patrimonial institutions.
+One of the main reasons is money.
 None of the existing entities are ideal interlocutors for academic institutions or funding institutes.
-The idea is to be able to support research with grants and for that we need a non-profit, well governed organization that can ensure the scientific quality of the research.
+The idea is to be able to support research with grants, and for that we need a non-profit, well governed organisation that can ensure the scientific quality of the research.